sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/concepts.rst

 goes into the details of it.
 Pairwise distances, as shown in section :ref:`l-operator-scan-onnx-tutorial`, can be implemented with operator Scan.
-However, a dedicated operator called CDist is proved significantly faster, significantly to make the effort to implement a dedicated runtime for it.
+However, a dedicated operator called CDist is proved significantly faster, significantly enough to make the effort to implement a dedicated runtime for it.

 Shape (and Type) Inference